 About this 1-day Value Propositions training course:

-This fast-paced, inspiring one-day course will explore and explain exactly what you need to do to develop and write really compelling marketing propositions that get noticed, get read and get results.
+This fast-paced, inspiring one-day course will explore and explain exactly what you need to do to develop and write a value proposition that gets noticed, get read and get results.

 Whatever your market sector, and whatever product or service you sell, it’s the power and relevance of your proposition that makes your customer respond or buy.